This article originally appeared on VICE Canada.

 Sean McLeod and Alanna Jenkins

 Tom Bagley was a volunteer firefighter who worked for three decades as part of the fire brigade at Halifax International Airport up until 2006.
-As reported by the Chronicle Herald and CBC, Bagley was shot and killed Sunday morning near the explosion on Hunter Road in West Wentworth.
-He had reportedly been checking in on Sean McLeod and Alanna Jenkins, who were his neighbours, McLeod’s daughter, Taylor Andrews, told VICE.
+As reported by the Chronicle Herald and CBC, Bagley was shot and killed Sunday morning, according to neighbours, near the explosion on Hunter Road in West Wentworth.

 His daughter Charlene Bagley referred to him as a “beautiful soul” in a Facebook post late Sunday.
 “He died trying to help which if you knew him, you knew that was just who he was all the time.
 I know he meant something to so many people.”
 She said friends and family described him as a hero, and someone who was caring and always making people laugh.